TuxInvader/ft232h-1wire/README.md

 1-Wire can run at two speeds, standard mode, and overdrive.
 Timings are included for running in overdrive, but I have no devices which support it, so I haven't tested whether it works.

 ## Examples

+See test files in examples folder for usage.

+The w1ftdi class contains lots of debugging information, so you can get a full breakdown of the 1-wire and MPSSE commands used.
+Set the debug to level 5 to get the most verbose output.

  * examples/test1.py
    - Performs a search of the 1-wire bus and reports the devices found.